SPUR-TECH/Life-Hackers-/README.md

 <hr>

-# Organisation:
+# Organization:

-All files are appropriately named with no capitalization or spaces and all in corrisponding folders.
+All files are appropriately named with no capitalization or spaces and all in corresponding folders.

 - Assets
 - css